Unexpected Family Update Take 2 & How to Grieve with God

 It’s here where I can share things as I would if I saw you in the lobby at Church on Sunday and just wanted to hug you and share what’s been going on.
 I’d give you some details as the Lord led.

-Scrolling on social media and being HIT with people’s stories when you weren’t even looking for it, and your heart wasn’t ready for it is not helpful.
+Scrolling on social media and being HIT with people’s stories when you weren’t even looking for it, and your heart wasn’t ready for it is not always helpful.

 But if you feel ready to hear the story, and you choose to click on over to the blog post- well, there we can grab a virtual cup of coffee and share with one another.